lblod/frontend-embeddable-notule-editor/README.md

 You can enable/disable the banner using the following methods: `enableEnvironmentBanner` and `disableEnvironmentBanner`.

 ## Localization
 Localization of the editor is an ongoing effort, the main target usage of Embeddable is currently Dutch speaking users.
+The editor will use the user's browser language and supports English (en-US) and Dutch (nl-BE).
+If the user has a different language set, the editor will default to Dutch.

 Some plugins, like the [citation plugin](https://github.com/lblod/ember-rdfa-editor-citaten-plugin/), use date pickers.
-The display format of these dates can be configured in the localization initializer.
+The display format of these dates are connected with the local.

+The local can be overwritten with `setLocalToDutch()` and `setLocalToEnglish()`.
+You can call one of these functions after `initEditor()` to always use the same language for the editor, ignoring the user's browser language.
 ## Styling
 Styling the editor is covered in the [README](https://github.com/lblod/ember-rdfa-editor#customisation) of ember-rdfa-editor.
 This frontend supports SASS, customizations can be added to [app.scss](app/styles/app.scss)